sciZer0/7/v/README.md

 *And also of course, blockchain technology causes a paradigm revolution because no today's state would like to allow people to get permissionless access to value.*

+<b>About Today's States</b>

+Nearly each of the existing states is anti-people, and to one or another degree, a despotic regime repressing opportunities of people.

+Politicians are just actors playing their roles in a play called "Democracy".

+Choosing between 2 political buttons — the "people" button (blue) and the "businesses" button (red) — is a false choice, enforced choice.

+With blockchain technology, we can create outstandingly good conditions for people and businesses simultaneously.

 <b>About Immutability</b>